Occidental Petroleum Corporation

 No—the warrants are a separate security from any shares of Occidental common stock that you own.

 18. What happens to my warrants if I sell my shares of common stock?

 19. Will the warrants be listed?
-Will I be able to sell the warrants?
+Can I sell the warrants?

 The “intrinsic” value of a warrant is generally considered to be the amount by which the price of the common stock issuable upon exercise of the warrant exceeds the exercise price of the warrant at that time.
 There are other methodologies for calculating the “theoretical” value of a warrant.
 You should consult your financial advisor for assistance.

 21. What are the U.S. federal income tax consequences of the receipt of the warrants in the distribution?

 Occidental intends to report the distribution of the warrants as a taxable dividend in an amount equal to the fair market value of the warrants distributed to you.
 Accordingly, your tax basis in the warrants received in the distribution will equal the fair market value of the warrants distributed to you.
 In addition, if you are a non-U.S. holder of Occidental’s common stock, you will be subject to U.S. federal withholding tax at a rate of 30% (or lower treaty rate, if applicable) on the fair market value of the warrants that would otherwise be delivered to you.
 Such non-U.S. holders should expect applicable withholding agents to retain and sell a portion of the warrants, or otherwise debit the relevant account, to fund the required withholding tax payment.

 Occidental intends to report the fair market value of the warrants as $4.95, which is the average of the highest and lowest trading prices of the warrants on the NYSE on August 4, 2020, the first trading date following the distribution of the warrants.